miseEnPlace-i/lapr2/docs/SprintD/US15/US15_ExportCenterStatistics.md

 # 6. Integration and Demo

-* A new option on the Center Coordinator menu options was added (export statistics to a csv file).
+* A new option on the Center Coordinator menu options was added to check and export center statistics to a csv file.

 # 7. Observations